AndieWill510/tinydoor/Options/009-community-is-survival-infrastructure.md

 ## Pressure

+Autistic
-Autistic people are often taught to think of survival as private performance.
+We are often taught to think of survival as private performance.

 Regulate yourself.